 “CCA is a Google Apps for Education school and the teachers and students use many Google apps every day.
 I’m hoping this experience will allow teachers to see more uses for Google Expeditions (VR) app in the classroom.”
 Technology allows students to experience visual information they would otherwise not have access to.
 Not everyone can visit the Amazon Rainforest of Mt.
 Everest, but they can get a glimpse of what it would be like through virtual reality.
 As teachers like Mrs. Nguyen continue to explore the uses for innovative technology in the classroom, we are excited to see the many ways students will benefit from their “early-adopter” attitudes.

-In today’s devotional, CCA President Dr. Rachels kicks off our 25 Prayers for 25 Years series by sharing the heart behind this initiative and reminding us of the importance of prayer.
+In today’s devotional, CCA's District Director of Athletics, Keith Huisman, continues our 25 Prayers for 25 Years series by introducing us to the importance of confession in prayer.